Jacobs’ Place Transitional Living

 - Safe, secure living spaces on site

-- 80% of rent paid back to resident upon successful completion of the program
+- 80% of program fees and dues paid back to program participant upon successful completion of the program

 - Community housing assistance

-- Employment training and support with housing, food and essentials
+- Employment training and support with living space, food and essentials

 - Workforce readiness training, including resume writing, job search and interviewing skills